 This course is concerned with effective communication of thought in speaking situations.
 It examines not only the basic discourse skills, but provides attention to logical analysis of informative and persuasive discourse and actual practice through classroom speaking.
-Credits: 3 Prerequisites: ENG 131-132 or ENG 199-200.
-Program: Speech

 SPE 233: Phonetics